 Véronique’s practice focuses on employment law (individual and collective) and pensions.
-She has a special interest in public sector employment law and restructurings with an impact on the workforce in the private and public sector.
-She has developed extensive experience with regard to fundamental (social) rights and equal treatment.
+She has a special interest in public sector employment law and restructurings impacting the workforce in the private as well as the public sector.
+She has developed an extensive experience with regards to fundamental (social) rights and equal treatment.

-She started her career as a teaching assistant in labour law at the University of Brussels (VUB).
-From 1989, she worked as a legal adviser, then as an attorney, specialising in the areas of employment law (individual and collective labour law) and social security law.
+She started her career as a teaching assistant in employment law at the University of Brussels (VUB).
+From 1989, she worked as a legal advisor, then as an attorney, specialising in the areas of employment law (individual and collective), social security law and pensions.

-Véronique taught labour law at the University of Antwerp between 2002 and 2016.
-She was appointed Law and Criminology fellow of the University of Brussels (VUB) in 2014.
+Véronique was an employment law teaching assistant at the University of Antwerp between 2002 and 2016.
+She was appointed Law and Criminology fellow of the University of Brussels (VUB) in 2014 (Honorary fellow since 2017).

-She is a member of the Board of Directors and Chairman of the Management Committee of the Pension Fund for attorneys, bailiffs and other self-employed professions, which adds hands-on experience with pension funds to her pensions law experience.
-She is also a board member of the Brussels Association of Social Law and the Belgian Pension Lawyers Association.
+She is a member of the Board of Directors and Chair of the Management Committee of the Pension Fund for attorneys, bailiffs and other self-employed professions since 2011.
+She is also a board member of the Brussel Association of Social Law and the Belgian Pension Lawyers Association.

-Véronique has been mentioned and recommended by several leading international legal directories (including Legal Experts, Practical Law Global, Chambers Europe, Legal 500).
+Véronique is mentioned and recommended by several leading international legal directories (including Legal Experts, Practical Law Global, Chambers Europe, Legal 500).

-She is a regular speaker at seminars and conferences and has also published various contributions in journals and books dealing with workforce restructurings, collective labour law, pensions and equal treatment.
+She is a regular speaker at seminars and conferences and also published various contributions in journals and books dealing with workforce restructurings, collective employment law, pensions, fundamental (social) rights and equal treatment.